cognitive-infrastructure/knowledge-base/meta/knowledge-base-summary.md

 - The `json/` directory mirrors the Markdown structure with machine-readable representations of all concepts, patterns, and documents, enabling validation, indexing, and programmatic access to the knowledge base.

-- The `scripts/` and `tools/` directories contain utilities for maintaining consistency, validating content, and automatically generating documentation based on source materials, supporting the recursive publishing workflow.
+- The `excerpts/` directory contains structured excerpts from source documents with proper citations and metadata.

-- The `sources/` directory holds raw manuscripts, excerpts, and citation protocols, providing the foundation from which structured documentation is generated and maintaining traceability back to original thinking.
+- The `sources/` directory holds raw manuscripts and citation protocols, providing the foundation from which structured documentation is generated and maintaining traceability back to original thinking.

+The meta-stack repository contains:

+- The `tools/` directory with utilities like ci-writer.js and ci-coder.js for maintaining consistency, validating content, and automatically generating documentation
+- The `scripts/` directory with helper utilities such as add_author.py and insert-citation.js
+- The `schemas/` directory with JSON schemas for validating knowledge base documents
+- The `json/` directory with JSON twins of canonical markdown documents

 ### 3.1 Core Concepts (`/core-concepts/`)